sheinsight/shineout/site/pages/components/Datum.List/en.md

 <code name="format" />

 ### onChange *function(value)*
 A callback function triggered when a value changes.
-Value is the formatted data for the format function.
+Value is an array of the formatted data for the format function or string(separator is a string).

 <code name="onchange" />

 ### separator *null | string*
-The separator.
-When it is null, value retains the Array format.
-When it is not null, value is processed as a separator delimited string.
+When it is null, value is the Array format.

+When it is a string, value is a string delimited by the separator.

 <code name="separator" />

 ### prediction *function(val, d):bool*
 The value after being formatted is stored in the Datum, so the prediction function is required to determine whether the stored value is consistent with the original data.
-If it is noe set, this default value will be used:
+If it is noe set, this default prediction will be used:
 ```
 (val, d) => val === format(d)
 ```

-Usually used when value is a string type and the data format is inconsistent.

 <code name="prediction" />